 The Company's Enhanced Solution Partner Program actively encourages specialized developers of software solutions to use the Company's technology as a development platform for their applications and provides customers with enhanced functionality related to their use of the Company's software.
 With over 100 active enhanced solution partnerships, spanning a wide range of technologies, including optimization, electronics, mechanical simulation, fluid simulation and CAD, this partner ecosystem extends the depth and breadth of the Company's technology offerings.
-Important software engagements in 2014 included extending a topology optimization-focused strategic partnership with Vanderplaats R&D, and expanding the deployment of the Company's development toolkits in response to growing demand from partners, including CoreTech System, Dassault Systèmes, FunctionBay, VirtualMotion and others.

 The Company has a software license agreement with Livermore Software Technology Corporation ("LSTC") whereby LSTC has provided LS-DYNA software for explicit dynamics solutions used in applications such as crash test simulations in automotive and other industries.
-Under this arrangement, LSTC assists in the integration of the LS-DYNA software with the Company's pre- and post-processing capabilities and provides updates and problem resolution in return for royalties from sales of the ANSYS/LS-DYNA combined product.
+Under this arrangement, LSTC assists in the integration of the LS-DYNA software with the

+Company's pre- and post-processing capabilities and provides updates and problem resolution in return for royalties from sales of the ANSYS/LS-DYNA combined product.

 The Company has a software license agreement with HBM that provides the advanced fatigue capabilities of nCode DesignLifeTM, a leading durability software from HBM.
-ANSYS[®] nCode DesignLifeTM technology leverages the open architecture of the ANSYS platform and enables mechanical engineers to more easily address complex product life and durability issues before a prototype is built.
+ANSYS nCode DesignLifeTM technology leverages the open architecture of the ANSYS platform and enables mechanical engineers to more easily address complex product life and durability issues before a prototype is built.